 The MSA program requires your completed undergraduate degree be in a business discipline, the completion of several prerequisite courses, and GRE or GMAT scores.

 Please click here to see if you are eligible for a GMAT or GRE waiver.

 Yes.
 To apply, you will need a 4-year bachelor's degree, or its equivalent, from a regionally accredited institution.
 Your undergraduate degree does not have to be in business, although many of your classmates will have an undergraduate business degree.
-For students without a business background up to four business foundation courses will serve as critical leveling coursework, preparing you for the core and elective classes.
+For students without a business background up to three business foundation courses will serve as critical leveling coursework, preparing you for the core and elective classes.